 The trip will mark the heir to the throne's tenth visit to New Zealand and Duchess Camilla's third.
 Their first joint trip was in 2012 to mark The Queen's Diamond Jubilee.

-The most recent visit from a member of the royal family was made by Charles' eldest son, The Duke of Edinburgh, in April this year.
+The most recent visit from a member of the royal family was made by Charles' eldest son, The Duke of Cambridge, in April this year.

 The two-day visit was made on behalf of The Queen to pay tribute to the victims and those affected by the March 15th mosque terror attacks in Christchurch.
 William also commemorated Anzac Day during his visit.